Fourtex Zen is a match-4 game with unique game mechanics. Play tactically in the moment or look ahead and play strategically.

 - Full controller and keyboard support on all platforms

-- Windowed or Fullscreen on desktop.
-Portrait or landscape on mobile.
+- Windowed or Fullscreen on desktop in portrait or landscape modes

 - Toggle scoring